Up (Peter Gabriel album): Songs

-Formats and packaging
+Formats and release

-The album cover pictures five water drops in a diagonal line, over a blurred background of Gabriel's face.
-Each drop contains a refracted image of Gabriel's face.

-The album is available in stereo on CD & vinyl while Surround Sound versions are encoded in Super Audio CD, and DTS DVD-A.
+The album cover features five water drops in a diagonal line, over a blurred background of Gabriel's face.
+Each drop contains a refracted image of Gabriel.
+Similar to Us, the album cover does not include any text.
+Up used specially commissioned photographs representing each song in the liner notes.
+The album was made available in stereo on CD & vinyl while Surround Sound versions are encoded in Super Audio CD, and DTS DVD-A.